Situation 1: What can be invoked if one cannot deliver a good or perform a service?

 The suspension of its own obligations (exception of non-performance)

-By refraining from performing the time of the non-performance of the other party.
+By refraining from executing during the period of non-execution by the other party.

-By asking after a formal notice, if and when the execution has taken place, a modification of the price proportional to the bad execution (delay, quantity or quality).
+By requesting, after a formal notice, if and when the execution has taken place, a modification of the price proportional to the poor execution (delay, quantity or quality).

 The choice between treatment methods

-Processing methods that are compatible with each other can be combined (example: rescission + damages, forced execution + price review);
+The methods of treatment that are compatible with each other can be combined (example: resolution + damages, forced execution + price revision);

-The choice between the processing methods depends on various criteria (expectations of the co-contracting party, performance prospects by the other party, risks associated with the processing method, etc.);
+The choice between processing methods depends on various criteria (expectations of the contracting party, prospects of execution by the other party, risks associated with the processing method, etc.);

 The possibility of invoking certain mechanisms may depend on the date of conclusion of the contract (before or after October 1, 2016).